 - Where the trial court makes a finding that the victim was under the age of 17, kidnapping, aggravated kidnapping, or unlawful restraint; or

-- Obscenity by wholesale distribution of material depicting a child under 18 in a sexual act.
+- Obscenity by the wholesale distribution of material depicting a child under 18 in a sexual act.

 For all other sexual offenses, a person is required to register for 10 years.

 The law requires people registered as sex offenders to verify their registration at various intervals, depending on each offender’s individual circumstances.
-For those with only one, non-violent, conviction or re-portable adjudication for a sex offense, the requirement to re-register is every year within 30 days of the person’s birthday.
-For people who have multiple convictions or re-portable adjudications, or who have been convicted of a sexually violent offense, the requirement to re-register is every 90 days.
+For those with only one, non-violent, conviction, or re-portable adjudication for a sex offense, the requirement to re-register is every year within 30 days of the person’s birthday.
+For people who have multiple convictions or re-portable adjudications, or who have been convicted of a sexually violent offense, the requirement to re-register can be every 90 days.

 CALL PAUL DARROW, HOUSTON FAILURE TO REGISTER AS A SEX OFFENDER ATTORNEY, TODAY!